-There are six Houses in the School –Buckingham (red), Austen (yellow), Nettles (green), Powell (purple), Valpy (orange) and Hamad (blue) – named after six prominent men who have played a significant role in the history of our school and have been important benefactors.
+There are six Houses in the School –Beckingham (red), Austen (yellow), Nettles (green), Powell (purple), Valpy (orange) and Hamonde (blue) – named after six prominent men who have played a significant role in the history of our school and have been important benefactors.

 Robert Beckingham was a Tudor wool merchant.
 It was his will of 1509 that marked the beginning of the history of the Royal Grammar School, bequeathing funds for either a priest to say prayers for his soul or failing that to ‘ make a free scole [school] at the towne of Guildford’.
 The sum was the considerable amount of £20 per annum, and by 1520 the RGS, Guildford had been established using Beckingham’s generous endowment

 John Austen, a former Mayor of Guildford, Surrey, was responsible for moving the School to its present site and oversaw the construction of the Old Building during the 1560’s; ‘beinge all of Brick and Stone of a stronge and faier buildings of three storyes highe covered with Horsham stone ’.